SAP/spartacus-docs/_pages/dev/performance/performance-best-practices.md

 - Optimize Cache Settings: Configure cache settings on your CDN to ensure that content is cached for an appropriate duration and that cache invalidation is handled correctly.
 - Use a Multi-CDN Strategy: Consider using multiple CDNs to improve redundancy, reduce latency, and optimize content delivery for users in different regions.
 - Implement a CDN Failover Strategy: Plan for CDN outages by implementing a failover strategy that redirects traffic to an alternate CDN or origin server in case of downtime.
+- Leverage CDN capabilities: Use CDN features like `stale-while-revalidate` and `stale-if-error` to serve stale content while fetching updates or handling errors.
+- Implement Subresource Integrity (SRI): Subresource Integrity (SRI) is a security feature that ensures the integrity of resources fetched from a CDN.
+By using SRI, you can verify that the resources have not been tampered with, thus protecting against supply chain attacks.

 ## Additional Recommendations